alzh9000/cs262-logical-clocks/engineering_notebook.md

 # Design
 - There are only two interesting parts of the design, involving the ordering of the VMs connections and the message queue.
 - By the nature of sockets, one end needs to be listening *before* a connection is initiated, while the other side needs to connect *after* the other end has started listening.
-- Because of this, we needed to give an ordering for the VMs to connect to each other.
-It's very simple.
+- Because of this, we needed to give a simple ordering for the VMs to connect to each other:
     - VM B listens on port X, VM A connects on X. VM C listens on port Y, VM B connects on port Y. Finally, VM A listens on port Z, and VM C connects on port Z.
 - In order to get around any race conditions from one VM connecting in the wrong order (e.g., if B tries to connect to C before C starts listening), we sleep if the connection fails and try again after 100ms.

 - The message queue is handled by two separate threads in each VM process, one for each open socket.